 Even for those who need assistance, it may be a good choice to work with a SEBI RIA and subsequently invest in direct plans (especially if you have a big portfolio).
 Please appreciate the conflict of interest since I am a SEBI RIA.

-I have compiled a list of various online direct plan platforms in India.
+I have compiled a list of various online direct plan platforms or websites in India.
 You can try out these portals and choose the one that fits your requirements the best.

 List of Online Mutual Fund Direct Plan Platforms in India